Duane Steele: Biography

-Duane Steele's career began when he became the lead singer of the band Rock 'N' Horse in 1984.
+Steele's career began when he became the lead singer of the band Rock 'N' Horse in 1984 under his real name of Duane Björklund.
 The band released one album, Highways, in 1991, and the song "Real Good Love" reached No. 69 on the Canadian country singles chart.
 However, members of the band went their separate ways in 1993.

 Steele moved to Nashville and signed a publishing contract with Warner-Chappell.
 He scored a record deal with Mercury Records in 1995 after a performance during Canadian Country Music Week.
 The following year, he released his debut solo album, P.O.
 Box 423.
 The first four singles from the project all reached the top 10 on the Canadian country chart, including "Anita Got Married," which became Steele's first No. 1 song.
 He was nominated for the Vista Rising Star Award by the Canadian Country Music Association (CCMA) in 1996, but lost to Terri Clark.
 He also received a nomination for Male Vocalist of the Year.
 In 1997, the Juno Awards nominated Steele for Best Country Male Vocalist, and also the all-genre Best New Solo Artist.
 He won his first award, Vocal Event of the Year, at the 1997 CCMA Awards for his duet with Lisa Brokop, "Two Names On An Overpass."

 Steele's second album, This Is the Life, was released in September 1997.
 The disc included a cover of Gordon Lightfoot's "If You Could Read My Mind."
 The first two singles, "Tell The Girl" and "If I Could Just Get To You," both reached the Canadian top 10.
 Steele was again nominated for Male Vocalist of the Year in 1998 at both the CCMA Awards and the Juno Awards.
 When subsequent singles failed to reach the top 30, Steele and Mercury parted ways.